CoolCows/hex-player/README.md

 # hex-player

-A python implementation of an hex player using Minimax
+A python implementation of an hex player using Minimax and Alpha-Beta prunning.

+Overview of implementation (spanish only) in _INFORME.MD_.